Reading Time: 8 minutes 20 seconds

 Most kids are simply not strong enough in this day and age.
 They are less physically active than ever before.
 You can see this lack of strength and activity in how kids slouch at their desks or over their mobile devices.
 Whenever you see poor posture, you are seeing a weak body.

-A child that cannot support proper posture does not have adequate muscle strength, has poor balance, lacks coordination, and has overall bad muscle endurance.
+A child that cannot support proper posture does not have adequate muscle strength.
+They also have poor balance, lack coordination, and have overall bad muscle endurance.

 "In the last 20 years of practice, the prevalence of forward head posture/anterior head carry in both youth and adults has exploded.
 What used to be on occasional postural finding has now become sadly the norm.
 Computer use, Video games, lap top computer use, smart phones, tablets and general inactivity have been the drivers of this postural distortion.
 The head becomes flexed forward to view the screens, this creates a shortening of the anterior neck flexors and a weakening of the neck extensors.
 For every inch the head moves off the midline it adds ten pounds of weight as far as the supportive muscles are concerned.
 This increased muscle tension leads to all kinds of health ailments including: neck pain, upper back pain, spasms, headaches, TMJ pain, muscle weakness and decreased vital lung capacity to name a few". -Dr. Allen Ashforth, D.C., C.C.W.P